dlang/DIPs/DIPs/13NNN-WGB.md

     return s;
 }
 ```
-It is not possible to pass or return an EMO by value.
 It is not possible to pass
 or return a non-EMO object by Move Ref.